 Each pace group will be divided into sub-groups of approximately 20 riders.
 Each sub-group will have a Ride Leader, a Ride Sweep, and (typically) a Floating Leader as well.
 Maps and cue sheets are available for download, and since these are stay-together rides with frequent regroups, you can be confident about not getting lost.
 If you are a strong hill climber we will encourage you to go in Yellow 1 rather than Yellow 4.
 Yellow 1 will ride a little faster than Yellow 4 as they will climb faster on the hills.

 All Ride Leaders (RLs) are experienced cyclists who are there to help you train.
 Be sure to ask them any and all questions you have about preparing for your big summer event.
 They are available at rest stops and after the ride to answer your questions about riding skills, equipment, training or anything else cycling-related that is on your mind.

-Riders will be able to move up to faster groups as their fitness and skills improve.
-The distance progression culminates in a “century” ride shortly before STP.
+Riders will be able to move up to faster groups if their fitness and skills improve a little faster than the others in their group.
+The distance progression culminates in a century ride shortly before STP.
 After the last CTS ride, we celebrate the times we’ve spent together and how far we’ve all come with an outdoor party.

 We ride once a week, so we strongly recommend augmenting CTS by following the CTS Training Program on your own.
 This comprehensive training plan will have you ready to ride and have fun on your selected major ride.
 The Cascade Free Group Rides calendar has additional riding opportunities during the week.
 Another great way to get more miles in is to commute to work on your bike.
-Look for plenty of resources during the month of May – Bike Everywhere Month.
+Look for plenty of resources during Bike Everywhere Month in May.

 People younger than 18 can register for CTS, but must be accompanied by their parent, legal guardian or a designated non-custodial guardian in the same pace group.